andrewkolos/aws-certification-notes/README.md

     * Party 2 uses party 1’s public key to generate ciphertext.
 Party 1 can then decrypt using its own private key.
     * Usually a single key is communicated and agreed upon using asymmetric encryption so that the connection can be switched to using symmetric encryption (part of SSL/TLS)
   * Signing - Party 2 uses its private key to sign a message.
 Party 1 uses Party 2’s public key to confirm that message actually came from party 2.

+# Storage

+## FSx for Windows File Server
+* Has Multi-AZ option
+* Integrates with Directory Service or Self-Managed AD
+* Accessible using VPC, Peering, VPN, and Direct Connect
+* Supports de-duplication, KMS at-rest encryption and enforced encryption in-transit
+* VSS - User-Driven Restores
+* Native file system accessible over SMB

+## FSx for Lustre
+* Designed for high-performance workloads
+* Designed for LINUX clients (POSIX)
+* Types:
+ * Scratch for maximum speed, but no reliable persistance or HA
+ * Persistent.
+HA in one AZ
+* Baseline performance is based on size.

+## EFS
+* Has a mount target in each AZ

 # Challenges
 * Can you evole a monolithic Wordpress architecture to be HA?